All blogs

 1) Can Figma export Tailwind?

 Figma itself does not directly export Tailwind code.
-However, plugins like Dualite Alpha enable a smooth conversion from Figma designs into production-ready Figma to Tailwind code.
+However, Dualite enables a smooth conversion from Figma designs into production-ready Figma to Tailwind code.

 2) How do I go from Figma to Tailwind?

-Use the Dualite Alpha plugin to convert your Figma design into Tailwind-compatible HTML.
-You need to prepare your design, run the plugin, and integrate the generated code into your project as detailed in this guide.
+Use the Dualite Alpha to convert your Figma design into Tailwind-compatible HTML.
+You need to prepare your design, run the tool, and integrate the generated code into your project as detailed in this guide.

 3) Can Figma generate Tailwind?

 Figma doesn’t natively generate Tailwind code.
-With plugins like Dualite Alpha, you can automatically convert your Figma designs into structured HTML with Tailwind CSS classes, effectively achieving a Figma to Tailwind generation.
+With Dualite, you can automatically convert your Figma designs into structured HTML with Tailwind CSS classes, effectively achieving a Figma to Tailwind generation.

 4) Can I convert Figma to CSS?